furinehigh/quicktemp-extension/README.md

 # Features
 - Good name n logo (at least i think so 👀)
 - Simple n cool UI for better UX
-- Persistent mailbox name and its messages
+- Persistent mailboxes and its messages
 - Notifications for new emails
-- History of your email names
+- History of your mailboxes
-- Multiple folders for less chaos
+- Multiple folder based email management for less chaos
-- Email contents are purified and is opened in a sandbox
+- Email contents are purified and is opened in a sandbox for ur security
-- Custom Spam filter
+- Custom Spam filter so that u have full control over ur incomming emails
+- Best n most advanced UI with crazy customizations (this will be my USP :)

 # Upcomming featuers
-- Best n most advanced UI with crazy customizations (this will be my USP :)
 - Search through your emails
 - Auto deletion of emails